 “Take some rest first, then go to the lab and prepare a report of your findings.”
 Iset got up and approached Taurion.
 She took the sealed bag and inspected it.
 “Indeed, it looks like asteroid dust.
 I cannot wait to see the results.
 As for us, we are looking into the asteroid’s status.
 Apparently, it was totally aligned with the mass driver, so I guess they were performing the final tests before the launch when the accident happened.”

 “Humm.
 Could it be a piece of the asteroid that got somehow into the driver and was accelerated?”
-Attica was scratching her plated chin.
-Her eyes looked sparky.
+Attica’s eyes looked sparky and she started scratching her chin.
+Her fingers provided some chaos to her otherwise perfectly combed turquoise feathers.

 “It cannot be possible.”
 Elgon had left the keyboard when Kolenté and Taurion came in and now joined the conversation.
 “The part of the ribs up the spinal cord do not generate a magnetic field as they are disconnected.”